dolanske/curry.js/README.md

 `$(selector).parent(callback)`

-Selects parent node(s) of the selected element(s).
+Selects parent element(s) of the selected element(s).
 Provides a new HTMLCollection of selected parent(s) which can be used by chained functions.

 Optionally, you can use the callback function which will execute for every element it finds.